eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Error:
       !
 Evaluation failed in `$var()`.
       Caused by error:
-      !
-Value `-1.0` is too small to be converted to u8
+      ! -1.0 is out of range that can be safely converted to u8

 # is_between errors if wrong 'closed' arg